celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

     }
 ```

+We will implement two functions here:

+* `intiateCustodyTransfer`

-We will implement two functions here: intiateCustodyTransfer, which begins the custody change/transfer process and sets the newCustodian address to the address passed in in the function, and acceptCustody, which the new custodian can call to accept the responsibilities of a custodian.
+which begins the custody change/transfer process and sets the newCustodian address to the address passed in in the function

+* `acceptCustody`

+which the new custodian can call to accept the responsibilities of a custodian.

 These functions are fairly simple. initiateCustodyTransfer takes an address parameter.
 The function performs the zero address check, sets newCustodian to _newCustodian, and emits the custodyTransferInitiated event. acceptCustody can only be called by the newCustodian address, after which, once called, immediately makes the newCustodian the custodian.
 Until the newCustodian accepts custody, the custodian address will not be changed.